geoschem/geos-chem-shared-docs/doc/gcid-data-on-aws.rst

 AWS S3 Explorer
 ---------------

-You can browse the contents of the GEOS-Chem Input Data repository with the :program:`AWS S3 Explorer` interface.
+You can browse the contents of the GEOS-Chem Input Data portal with the :program:`AWS S3 Explorer` interface.
 Simply point your web browser to the following link: